 - IKEv2 is a fast tunneling protocol developed by Microsoft and Cisco that is commonly paired with IPSec.
 It’s used on mobile devices.

 A kill switch is an important security feature offered by many services.
-If you become disconnected from the server, you’d normally be left vulnerable.
+If you become disconnected from the server, you’d usually be left vulnerable.
 A kill switch will block all internet traffic until you reconnect.

 Finally, many VPN providers offer integrated protection from malware, adware, and phishing schemes.
 Below, only ExpressVPN, IPVanish, and TorGuard provide no type of malware protection.